tiepdotme/bodhinyana-group.github.io/_posts/2015-05-27-on-pilgrimage-to-bodh-gaya.markdown

 title: On pilgrimage to Bodh Gaya
 date: 2015-05-27 19:30:00
 leader: Martin
-meeting_blurb: On pilgrimage to Bodh Gaya.
+meeting_blurb:
 reading_webpage:
 ---
 >In search of what is skilful, seeking that state of perfect peace, while walking on a tour through Magadha I arrived at Urvela.
 There I found some beautiful countryside, a lovely forest grove, a clear flowing river with a delightful ford and a village nearby for support.
 So I sat down there thinking, ‘this is the right place for exertion.’
-Majhima Nikhaya, 26.
+The Buddha, Majhima Nikhaya, 26.

 ##On pilgrimage to Bodh Gaya##